✦ Scandinavian-inspired design, curated for modern living

 home dehumidifier with hose

+Best medium-basement hose-drain option.
 The 34-Pint Dehumidifier suits medium-sized basements up to 2,500 sq. ft.
 You get strong moisture removal from its high-efficiency compressor, and you can choose intermittent, auto, or continuous modes with three humidity settings.
 The front LED display helps you monitor conditions at a glance, while 40dB operation keeps it quiet for bedrooms or nighttime use.
 Use the 6.56-ft drain hose for automatic drainage, or rely on the 2L tank with full-tank alert and auto shut-off.
-You can move it easily with 360° wheels and a hidden handle.
+You can move it easily with 360° wheels and a hidden handle, which helps when one basement corner feels damper than another.

 Best For: Homeowners who need a quiet, portable dehumidifier for medium-sized spaces like basements, bedrooms, or bathrooms, with flexible drainage options and easy monitoring.